DigitalPublishingToolkit/TOD51Archiving_Activism/md/03Chapter2.md

 Houston thus discuss care as an alternate infrastructure.
-They claim that the ‘feminist ethics of care shift away from the universal, abstract, principles of morality and justice’ and advocate for ‘more attention to ‘a situated response to unjust situations’ by recognizing the relational, interdependent and unequal capacities of care actors’.[^04Chapter2_23]
+They claim that the ‘feminist ethics of care shift away from the universal, abstract, principles of morality and justice’ and advocate for ‘more attention to "a situated response to unjust situations" by recognizing the relational, interdependent and unequal capacities of care actors’.[^04Chapter2_23]